 But this test had issues beyond drowning the innocent.
 When immersed in water, most people don’t really sink or float, we sort of just bob awkwardly in the middle.
 More often than not, it was the individuals watching who decided which it was, and thus neighbourhood politics played a massive factor in deciding who was or wasn’t a witch.

 1. Spectral Evidence

 Spectral evidence was akin to seeing shapes in the dark.
 The victim of witchcraft would claim they saw a ghostly apparition or shadow in the shape of a person.
 The person they saw had made a deal with the devil that meant he could occupy their form in order to torture their victims.

 The person they named was therefore a witch… obviously.

-Now if you can’t see the glaring holes in this “evidence”, or think it’s a great way to get rid of your pesky neighbour whose bush keeps growing into your garden, then you’d fit right in at the Salem Witch trials.
+Now if you can’t see the glaring holes in this “evidence”, or think it’s a great way to get rid of your pesky neighbour whose bush keeps growing into your garden, then you’d fit right in accusing victims of the Salem Witch Trials.